mwmlln/shinju_select/README.md

 * Toast message not displaying when product is added to the shopping bag.
   When toast is created to display feedback messages to site user, messages were successfully displayed when an item was removed from the shopping bag however no messages displayed when imem is added to the bag.
   After contacting Code Institute’s tutor support, Fatima pointed out that I had a JS line in the head of the product detail page in order for the larger images to switch over on click.
 This script as overriding the toast script.
 By relocating this script line from the product detail page into the head of base.html, it successfully resolved the issue.
-However there seems to be some conflict of Jquery and bootstrap CDN somewhere, the toast massage does not display when user removes an item in the shopping bag.
+However there still seems to be some conflict of Jquery and bootstrap CDN somewhere, the toast massage does not display when user removes an item in the shopping bag with no error message in console.
-  Jquery link for product images is moved to the top of script section in product detail page and $.noConflict(); line is added to minimize the conflict appearing in the site.
+  Jquery link used for product images is moved to the top of script section in product detail page and $.noConflict(); line is added to minimize the conflict appearing within the site.

 * Images not displaying in toast
   This was do to wrong condition set for if the images are present for the item.
 Simply changed the line as following the images for the products showed properly.